oracle-livelabs/analytics-ai/goalmouth-mapping/prepare-data/preparedata.md

   ![Click to close the auto-insights pane](images/create-workbook1.png)

-This concludes the setup and preparation lab.
+This concludes the dataset preparation lab.
 You may proceed to the next lab.

 ## Acknowledgements